Home | Museums and Historic Sites | Fort Gibson Historic Site

 Built at the critical crossroads of the Three Forks where the Arkansas, Verdigris, and Grand Rivers converge south of the Ozark Plateau, Fort Gibson was key to river navigation.
 It also served as an outpost on the Texas Road connecting settled Missouri with the new country of Mexico after independence from Spain in 1820.

-Fort Gibson was established in 1824 to keep the peace between the Osages and Cherokees.
+Fort Gibson was established in 1824 to keep the peace between the Osage and the Cherokee.
 It figured prominently in the Indian removals and was home to many of our nation’s leaders during the 1840s and 1850s.
 Fort Gibson served as a starting point for several military expeditions that explored the West.
 It was occupied through most of the Indian removal period, but then abandoned in 1857.
 The post was reactivated during the Civil War.
 It was renamed Fort Blunt and served as the Union headquarters in Indian Territory.
 The army stayed through the Reconstruction and Indian Wars periods, combating the problem of outlaws and squatters.

 Abandoned in 1890, the fort was later the headquarters of the Dawes Commission for their work enrolling members of the Five Tribes.
-At Fort Gibson, the Commission members focused their attention on Cherokee Freedmen.
+At Fort Gibson, the commission members focused their attention on Cherokee Freedmen.

 Operating support is generously provided by the Cherokee Nation.